All Products

 Note

-PR is a part of the NVMe protocol that can precisely control read and write permissions on a cloud disk to ensure that the compute nodes can write data as expected.
+PR is a part of the NVMe protocol that can precisely control read and write permissions on a cloud disk to make sure that compute nodes can write data as expected.
 For more information, see NVM Express Base Specification.

 image